NikDrosakis/gen20/mars/README.md

 Configuration: This provides database or system configuration options that are required to run the project.

-#v1
+#v1 -
 - Input cli level
 - Parse yaml file
-- maria connector CRUD & INDEX AND MANAGE THE WHOLE SCHEMA
+- core.Maria > maria connector CRUD & INDEX AND MANAGE THE WHOLE SCHEMA
-- heredis PUBSUB + CRUD LISTS NATIVE PROCESS WITH CAPABILITIES
+- core.Gredis > heredis PUBSUB + CRUD LISTS NATIVE PROCESS WITH CAPABILITIES
 - API INTERACTION with libcurl (no pistache USE THE PUBSUB)
 - STANDALONE Connect with version.cpp & create the daemon subsystem Mars
 -  MICROSERVICES perform better in terms of processing efficiency and speed, especially for computational tasks
 - AI pretrained Have binding at TensorFlow, Bert, Onnx to train models
 - CLI chat with generatives or irc channel through liburl
+- version.cpp to replace ver.sh